fingerprintjs/fingerprint-pro-fastly-compute-proxy-integration/README.md

    });
    ```

-See the [Fastly Compute@Edge proxy integration guide](https://dev.fingerprint.com/docs/fastly-compute-edge-proxy-integration#step-9-configure-the-fingerprint-client-agent-on-to-use-your-service) in our documentation for more details.
+See the [Fastly Compute proxy integration guide](https://dev.fingerprint.com/docs/fastly-compute-edge-proxy-integration#step-9-configure-the-fingerprint-client-agent-on-to-use-your-service) in our documentation for more details.

 ### Using a custom config store name